Welcome to the site of the Bristol Salon of Photography, one of the UK’s leading International Exhibitions.

 Monochrome images may not be entered in Colour sections.

-The Exhibition will be conducted in accordance with the rules of the PSA and FIAP.
-All acceptances will count towards PSA, GPU and FIAP Distinctions.
+The Exhibition will be conducted in accordance with the rules of FIAP.
+All acceptances will count towards FIAP and GPU Distinctions.

 A maximum of four entries may be submitted into any one Section.
 The same photograph may not be entered into more than one Section.
 All entries must have a unique title and that title must not have been changed if the entry has previously been accepted in ANY other International Exhibition or Salon.
 Images meeting the Monochrome definition and non-manipulated colour images from the same capture shall be considered the same image and must be given the same title.